ganbarodigital/ts-lib-servicemanager/README.md

 (In 2010, the author may not have known that `static` singletons were terrible software design.)

 Setting aside the examples, the article's underlying premise is that **it's bad software design to have silent dependencies**.
 We certainly agree with that.
-If _any_ piece of code has dependencies that you cannot see, you do have no way of knowing what dependencies the service relies on, until you run it and it falls over.
-That's a robustness issue, and it may not get caught until the code is in production.
+If _any_ piece of code has dependencies that you cannot see at compile-time, you have no way of knowing what dependencies the service relies on, until you run it and it falls over.
+That's a _robustness_ issue, and it may not get caught until the code is in production.

 That is not a problem with the _service locator pattern_.
 It's a problem caused by breaking the principle of encapsulation.